intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Recurrent-Layers.md

 module = Recurrent()
 ```

 Recurrent module is a container of rnn cells.
 Different types of rnn cells can be added using add() function.

+Recurrent supports returning final state and cell status of its rnn cells by using getFinalStateAndCellStatus. output of getFinalStateAndCellStatus
+is a tuple.
+The first element is the output state at last time while the second elements is the cell status.

+If contained cell is simple rnn, finalstate is `batch x hiddenSize`. cell is None
+If contained cell is lstm, finalstate is `batch x hiddenSize`. cell is `batch x hiddenSize`
+If contained cell is convlstm2D, finalstate is `batch x outputPlane x height x width`. cell is `batch x outputPlane x height x width`
+If contained cell is convlstm3D, finalstate is `batch x outputPlane x height x width x length`. cell is `batch x outputPlane x height x width x length`

 **Scala example:**
 ```scala